sscaff1/form-proof/README.md

 # Form Proof
 [![Build Status](https://travis-ci.org/sscaff1/form-proof.svg?branch=master)](https://travis-ci.org/sscaff1/form-proof) [![codecov](https://codecov.io/gh/sscaff1/form-proof/branch/master/graph/badge.svg)](https://codecov.io/gh/sscaff1/form-proof)

-## Status
-This package is still a work in progress.
-Not all use cases below have been covered.

 ## Purpose
 Form validation shouldn't have to be a bloated library with tons of dependencies.
 At the the end of the day, it's not that hard.
 This small, extendable package attempts to demonstrate that.
 This library is **<2kbs** gzipped making it very light weight.
 The library is meant for forms, but is isomorphic by nature making it great for a wide variety of use cases.
 Help and suggestions are always welcome.